 You will study the following core module:

 - Discovering the past: introduction to interdisciplinary research methods

 - Vikings in Scotland and the Irish Sea region: settlement, burial and ritual

 - Gender in Viking society: warriors, travellers and farmers

-You will study the two remaining modules from those listed in the PgCert, plus one option module from the following:
+You will study the one remaining module from those listed in the PgCert, plus two optional modules from the following: